Revaluation

 Appeals

 The appeal process is available to any property owners who disagree with their property valuation.
-The first step is an office appeal, which can be requested by calling the Catawba County Revaluation Appointment Line at (828) 465-8436, or by filing an appeal online through the Catawba County Appeal Portal HERE.
+Your appeal request may be submitted by one of the following ways: visiting us in the Catawba County Revaluation Office to complete an appeal form, calling us at (828) 465-8436 to request an appeal form, or by filing an appeal online through the Catawba County Appeal Portal HERE.
 The portal provides a step-by-step explanation of the initial appeal process.
-Office appeals that are not resolved may be appealed to the Catawba County Board of Equalization and Review, followed by the North Carolina Property Tax Commission and the North Carolina Court of Appeals.

 Revaluation 101